Forward-KL Convergence of Time-Inhomogeneous Langevin Diffusions: Numerical Experiments

 \section{Numerical Experiments}

 We now confirm the presented convergence results and compare the efficacy of the different paths discussed in \cref{ssec:paths} numerically.
-Across all experiments we consider the problem of sampling from a Gaussian mixture
+Across all experiments we consider the problem of sampling from the Gaussian mixture

-with $n_c$ components that have the means $(m_i)_{i=1}^{n_c} \subset \R^d$ and covariances $(\Sigma_i)_{i=1}^{n_c} \subset \R^{d\times d}$, where $\alpha_i$ are the mixture weights.
+with $n_c$ components that have the means $(m_i)_{i=1}^{n_c} \subset \R^d$, covariances $(\Sigma_i)_{i=1}^{n_c} \subset \R^{d\times d}$, and relative weights $(\alpha_i)_{i=1}^{n_c} \subset \R$.
 The choice of the Gaussian mixture is primarily motivated by the fact that it admits analytical expressions for all intermediate distributions (and, in particular, the gradient of the potential of their densities) in all paths: The distributions of the convolutional path from \cref{sssec:convolutional path} can be computed explicitly for all $\tau\in[0,1]$ as

 with means $m_i(\tau) = m_i\sqrt{1-\tau}$ and covariance $\Sigma_i(\tau) = (1-\tau)\Sigma_i + \tau \id$.
-Therefore, $\nabla\log p_\tau$ of the convolutional path remains easy to compute without prior training.
+Therefore, $\nabla U_{\tau}$ of the convolutional path remains easy to compute without prior training.
 This allows us to directly compare the different annealing schemes without interference of potential training inaccuracies.

 For all experiments, we choose the annealing schedule\footnote{The exponential schedule was not chosen for a particular reason other than that it constitutes a very natural way to model decay and its velocity via the half-life period $T$.} $\tau(t) = \exp\bigl( -\frac{t}{T} \bigr)$ and compare different values for $T$.
 We always pick the largest possible step size that the theoretical results allow for each method: $\step_k=\dissi_{\tau(t_k)}/\lip_{\tau(t_k)}^2$.
 We estimated these parameters for the target through the largest and smallest eigenvalue of any of the covariance matrices.
 For geometric tempering and the dilation path, this suffices to directly compute these parameters for all \( k \).
 For the convolutional path, we estimated them at each iteration after an appropriate addition of a multiple of the identity matrix.
-For the \gls{daz} path, we use the estimates by \citet{habring2025diffusionjournal}.
-In all experiments, we simulate $N=5000$ independent chains to estimate the $\KL$ divergence.
+For \gls{daz}, we use the estimates by \citet{habring2025diffusionjournal}.
+In all experiments, we simulate $N=\num{5000}$ independent chains to estimate the $\KL$ divergence.